Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- The Brewers have an implied victory probability of 51.2% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!